Free Color Blindness Simulator — Design for Everyone

 Is my image uploaded to a server?

-No. All processing happens entirely in your browser using the HTML5 Canvas API.
-Your images never leave your device.
-There are no server requests, no storage, and no privacy risk.
+No. All image processing runs entirely in your browser using the Canvas API.
+Your images never leave your device — there are no server requests, no storage, and no privacy risk.
+This is true for both uploaded images and URL-fetched pages.